NoomStuff/Discord-Auto-Message/README.md

 ## Credit

 The original project was made by xRiddin, make sure to check them out too!
-And feel free to make an
+And feel free to fork or make a PR if you manage to improve the script.